ccalia/EGFR_Binders_Adaptyv_Round2/README.md

 <p align="center">
   <img src="./figs/pae.png" alt="ColabFold pae plot for one of my designs in complex with EGFR Domain III" width="700px" align="middle"/>
 </p>

+### Files in the Repo

+ - **Filter_BindCraft_designs.py:** A script I made to filter designs from BindCraft according to my considerations described above.
+ - **linkers/diffused_seqs_plddt_conditioning:** Contains the original sequences I diffused with pLDDT-conditioning (pLDDT = 30 or 40) after retraining the model from ref 8.
+ - **linkers/linkers_used.fasta:** The linkers I used to connect different minibinders and GB1.
+I pulled these from the sequences in diffused_seqs_plddt_conditioning.
+ - **ColabFold_pics:** Pictures of ColabFold's predictions for each of my designs.

 ### References: